UBC-CIC/Room-Occupancy/client/README.md

 Launches the test runner using the interactive watch mode.\
 Test cases are written using Jest and React Testing Library on the client side.

+### `yarn testReport`

+Launches the test runner.\
+This will also create a JSON file in "./docs/test-report/testOutput.json that contains information on the tests.
+Additionally, an HTML page will be created to display the test results in user friendly manner

 ### `yarn build`

 Builds the app for production to the `build` folder.\